William Lafayette Kilpatric

 William and Mary become owners of a 500-acre parcel of cleared, excellent farmland.
 Following is an excerpt from an article published in the Godspeed Historical Accounting of persons' holdings in Lincoln County, Tennessee:

 W. L. Kilpatric, a merchant of Fayetteville, and farmer, living two miles south of that village, was born in South Alabama, October 20,1857, son of Israel Thomas and Mielda Vardaman Kilpatrick.
 The father was born in South Carolina in 1818 of Irish lineage.
-He moved to Georgia when a youth, was married there, moved to Alabama, and thence to Lincoln County, Tennessee, in 1883 where he located and now resides.
+He moved to Georgia when a youth, was married there, moved to Alabama, and thence to Lincoln County, Tennessee in 1883 where he located and now resides.
 The mother was born in Georgia in 1827 and died in January 1884.
 Our subject received his education in the various schools of Alabama.
 In 1879 he married Mary Wilson, a native of Lincoln County, born May 1, 1865, and the daughter of Mathew T. and Jane C. Wilson.
 By this union our subject became the father of one child--Alva Wilson.
 After marriage our subject located on the farm where they have since resided.
 He now owns over 500 acres of excellent land well improved.
 In 1883 he and his brother, Thomas Butler Kilpatrick, engaged in the mercantile business at Fayetteville.
 In 1885, he purchased his brother's interest, and took another partner, T. I. McCowan, and now does business under the name of Kilpatric & Company.
 They have been very successful in the sale of dry goods, clothing, etc. Mr. Kilpatric is a Democrat in politics and cast his first Presidential vote for Grover Cleveland.
 The Kilpatrics are Presbyterians.
 James Edwy Kilpatrick, brother of William Lafayette, was in the Civil War, enlisting in 1864 when but seventeen years of age.
-He was taken prisoner by the Union army and was confined in Mississippi until the war ended where was paroled in 1865.
+He was taken prisoner by the Union army and was confined in Mississippi until the war ended where he was paroled in 1865.

 On June 7, 1880, their son Alva Wilson Kilpatric was born, shown left at age three.
-William worked the farm and it was soon prosperous.
+William worked the farm, and it was soon prosperous.
 He and his older brother, Thomas Butler Kilpatric, opened a Mercantile Store in Fayetteville.
 The Kilpatric family continued to prosper, and Mary seemed content overseeing their young frisky son Alva, shown (right) in 1892 at age 12 with his sister Lillian Agnes 'Lily' Kilpatric, age 7, born in 1884.

 The William Kilpatric family was working the farm with hired help and living a prosperous life.
 The Kilpatric Mercantile engaged Fayetteville with a bounty of selected merchandise.